-Clearly the startup script doesn’t recognize the server type.
-I called uname from command line and got OS400.
+Clearly, the startup script doesn’t recognize the server type.
+I called the name from the command line and got OS400.
 No problem – knowing that PASE is essentially AIX, I edited the startup script/home/dkuznets/mulece/mule-standalone-3.8.1/bin/mule to add the section below so that OS would essentially report it’s AIX:

 Saved the changes and tried to start Mule again.
 This time it got through the machine version check, but got the new error:

-After a bit of googling I found that Mule uses Java Server Wrapper to run as Windows service or Unix daemon.
+After a bit of googling, I found that Mule uses Java Server Wrapper to run as a Windows service or Unix daemon.
 Downloaded the 32 and 64 bit versions from https://wrapper.tanukisoftware.com/doc/english/download.jsp#stable and FTP’ed to /home/dkuznets/mulece/mule-standalone-3.8.1/lib/boot/exec/ folder.

 Mule logs are located in <mule home>/logs directory and show that the server and deployed apps are up and running:

-Now that the Mule is up and running, we need a way to monitor / control the servers.
+Now that the Mule is up and running, we need a way to monitor/control the servers.
 For Enterprise Edition, I can use Mule Management Console or cloud-based Runtime Manager to control the server, applications, flows and messages.
-For Community Edition, Mule server can be configured with JMX hooks that can be controlled with JMX tools such as jconsole or Java Mission Control.
+For Community Edition, the Mule server can be configured with JMX hooks that can be controlled with JMX tools such as jconsole or Java Mission Control.
 Below are the steps to configure JMX agent for Community Edition:

 Restart the server.
 In your dev environment, type jmc – it will open Java Management Console.
 Go to File -> Connect… select New Connection then provide an IBM i host and port name (in the above example the host is the IBM i host as seen from my dev laptop, with port 9000).